arneesh/arneesh/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** with a keen interest in building scalable systems and exploring the frontiers of artificial intelligence.
+I work extensively with LLMs, Retrieval-Augmented Generation (RAG), and agentic workflows, integrating intelligent capabilities into real-world applications.
 Currently diving deep into **Distributed Systems** to enhance my understanding of large-scale architecture.

 ```typescript
 const arneesh = {